Overview

 MongoDB (Document)

 MongoDB is the most popular and well known NoSQL database.
 It stores its data as JSON documents, inside collections which are akin to tables in SQL.
 As such it has a wide level of community and enterprise support.
 It is very flexible with objects being stored as JSON, which can be easily converted and used programmatically without the need for complex configuration.
 It is fast, scales well.
 Data consistency when running over several servers can be maintained by using the “red concern” option, which ensures that data held by the “majority” of the server is returned instead of the local copy which may be out of date.
 It does have a limit on the size of a single document which is 16mb, however this can be overcome by using the GridFS API.
-There is good support for many different programming languages, and it naturally fits in with any Javascript program.
+There is good support for many different programming languages, and it naturally fits in with any JavaScript program.
 MongoDB should be used if you need a fast database that is very flexible and can store almost anything successfully.

 Neo4J (Graph)